 I would say my mentors are those artists, living and dead, that have inspired me to be creative with makeup and really push the boundaries: Stephane Marais, Serge Lutens, Way Bandy, Richard Sharah, Kabuki, Val Garland and, of course, Pat McGrath.
 I assisted her for many years and learned so much about artistry, gleaning inspiration from unconventional sources, and thinking outside the box.

-In November, you created four fantastic makeup looks for our 2018 Halloween social media campaign.
+You created four fantastic makeup looks for our 2018 Halloween social media campaign.
 What was the inspiration for these makeup designs?

 When I came up with the looks for the Alcone Halloween social media campaign, I was thinking of classic Halloween characters but also putting a modern spin on them.
 For the Geisha, instead of the demure traditional style, I wanted an anime, fetish look with Samurai and Kabuki inspired makeup.
 For Cleopatra, I applied gold leaf, 3D silicone prosthetics (premade with 3rd Degree using a mold) to the forehead and cheekbones to give her a mythological warrior appearance.
 The Skull makeup was inspired by the late, great Rick Genest to pay homage to his inimitable style and artistry, while the Alien was a take on space creature characters from the ‘60s and ‘70s shows like Star Trek and Dr. Who.